Q: How will I know when my admission decision is available for review?

-If you are offered admission to Maryland, be sure to review your electronic decision letter carefully as it will include details on your semester of admission, your major, your university ID number and your resident status.
-Later, you will receive a general letter in the mail congratulating you on your admission and welcoming you to Maryland.
+If you are offered admission to UMD, be sure to review your electronic decision letter carefully as it will include details on your semester of admission, your major, your UID and your resident status.

 Q: I applied but did not receive an admission decision.
 Why?

 Review our application deadlines for more information on when application materials are due and when decisions will be released.
-If you believe that you submitted a completed application by the appropriate deadline but did not receive an admission decision by the listed date, please first confirm that all of your application materials were received by our office by logging into MyCoalition.
-Please note that applications are considered complete when the online application and all required documents have been received.
-All materials must be postmarked by the appropriate deadline for consideration, and it is the applicant's responsibility to confirm receipt of documents through MyCoalition.
+If you believe that you submitted a completed application and all required documents by the appropriate deadline but did not receive an admission decision by the listed date, please first confirm that all of your application materials were received by our office by logging into MyCoalition and reviewing your UMD Checklist.
+Applications are considered complete when the online application and all required documents have been submitted.
+All materials must be submitted electronically or postmarked by the appropriate deadline for consideration, and it is the applicant's responsibility to confirm receipt of documents through MyCoalition.

 If you still believe that you are deserving of an admission decision, please email us with your full name, date of birth and the county and state where you live.
 In the subject line of your email, please write “Admission Decision.”
 Once we receive your email, we will review your application and be in touch with you shortly.

 We understand you are disappointed that we could not offer you admission to the University of Maryland at this time.
-The undergraduate admissions process is rigorous and individualized, and admission to Maryland has become increasingly competitive.
+The undergraduate admissions process is rigorous and individualized, and admission to UMD is competitive.
 Our review process considers 26 factors that allow us to make a decision based on a holistic review of your application.
-We encourage you to review our admissions requirements and the academic profile of this year’s incoming class.
+We encourage you to review our admission requirements and the academic profile of the most recent incoming class.

 Q: Why was my application placed on hold?

-Applications are placed on hold when the admissions committee reviews a candidate but is unable to provide a final admission decision until additional academic information from the most recent semester is received.
-The admission decision letter will have additional information on the next steps to take.
+Applications are placed on hold when the Admission Committee reviews a candidate but is unable to provide a final admission decision until additional academic information from the most recent semester is received.
 Applicants on hold should submit their most recent transcripts at the end of the semester that show the final grades earned.
-Once the transcripts are received, the application will be re-reviewed by the admission committee for a final decision.
-Students cannot appeal a hold decision received from the review of the committee.
+Once the transcripts are received, the application will be re-reviewed by the Admission Committee for a final decision.
+Students cannot appeal a hold decision.

-Q: I was not offered admission to Maryland.
-Can I reapply?
+Q: I was not offered admission to UMD.
+Can I re-apply?

-Yes, you can reapply to the University of Maryland for a different semester.
+Yes, you can re-apply to UMD for a different semester.
 Before reapplying, be sure to review the transfer admission requirements and admitted student profile.
-Additionally, please refer to the decision letter and follow any recommendations provided prior to reapplying.
-For best consideration, be sure to apply by the priority deadline.
+Additionally, please refer to the decision letter and follow any recommendations provided prior to re-applying.
+For priority consideration, be sure to apply by the early action deadline.

 Q: Can I appeal my decision?

-If you have new and significant academic information and would like to pursue appealing your decision, please click here for more information.
+If you have new and significant academic information and would like to pursue appealing your decision, please review our Appeal Requests page for more information.